JackyVSO/Starcraft/index.md

 <h4 id="14">Effect of cross spawns on game duration</h4>

-It's well known that cross spawns makes games longer but this effect is drastically stronger in some matchups than others.
+It's well known that cross spawns makes games longer, but this effect is drastically stronger in some matchups than others.
 Here's how cross spawns affects game duration:

 <table border="1" class="dataframe table table-striped table-bordered">
     <thead>